F0reseer/3Lin/doc/model.md

 For each model tensor loss gradient is computed.
 Then each tensor gradient is normalized to have L2 (Frobenius) norm 1, scaled with learning rate and added to model.

-For token embeddings layer and final linear layer gradients for parameters of different tokens are significantly different and vary.
-To account for this final layer and embeddings are considered not matrices but set of vectors, one vector for each token and gradient is normalized separately for each vector.
+For token embeddings layer and final linear layer gradients for parameters of different tokens are significantly different and vary from batch to batch.
+To account for this final layer and embeddings are considered not matrices but sets of vectors, one vector for each token.
+Gradient is normalized separately for each vector.
 For these gradients exponential averaging over gradient history is used to improve training stability with smaller batch sizes.